ewanld/fjdbc-sql/README.md

 # fjdbc-sql
-A SQL statement generator for Java.
+A safe SQL generator for Java.

 fjdbc-sql makes it easy to build complex SELECT, UPDATE, INSERT or DELETE statements without having to concatenate SQL string fragments.